 Her show, typical of the Box, featured raised platforms where 12 models posed, displaying attitude and leg while guests, including photographers, W bigwigs and, presumably, store buyers, filed in and out.
 DJs spun at a table behind the platforms.
 A very different scene from last season’s jam-packed, cocktail-infused W show in the Box, in other words.
 This time the attention zoomed in on the clothes.

 Pop-Up Fashion at the Roger Smith

-Strolling along Lexington Avenue last week after a tour of the new Hyatt 48Lex, we stopped by the RS Pop Shop, the intriguing short-hit storefront at the Roger Smith Hotel.
+Strolling along Lexington Avenue last week after a tour of the new Hyatt 48Lex, I stopped by the RS Pop Shop, the intriguing short-hit storefront at the Roger Smith Hotel.
 Serendipity!
-Its latest occupant Gail Travis is – you guessed it – an emerging designer who launched her company New Form Perspective, or NFP, in 2009.
+Its latest occupant Gail Travis is an emerging designer who launched her company New Form Perspective, or NFP, in 2009.

 Travis’ specialty is modular fashions in geometric shapes.
 Her pieces, created in mix-match shades of cream, pewter, cocoa, black, teal and red are timeless, clever and made to multi-task: a merino wool scarf morphs into a shrug, a knit neck warmer unsnaps to become an ascot.

 With her ice blonde Twiggy haircut, red specs and model’s frame, Travis is the perfect showcase for her brainy/chic creations, and her shop, a compact white space replete with fashion posters, hanging garments and big swaths of white sheeting, channels her minimalist look.
 It also looks deceptively permanent, even if the lease expires in two months.